 In addition to CNM, ContNet includes an inline text formatting syntax called CNMfmt.
 It allows using simple semantic text markup, such as emphasized,

 code, or defining hyperlinks using a simple syntax that's somewhat similar to Markdown's.
 Unlike Markdown, it is not ambiguous and is significantly easier to parse.
 Each format is toggled using a simple two-symbol sequence and does not require LIFO toggling, while also disabling all formats at the end of every paragraph, so the document will not be ruined with a misplaced or missing closing tag.

-CNP 0.4 and CNM 0.4 have recently been released.
-Specifications are available here:
+CNP 0.4 and CNM 0.4 are the current versions of the specifications.
+They are available here:

 CNP and CNM versions 0.1 have only been defined as a rough draft of a specification.
 They haven't been implemented due to various problems and oversights during the design, but they still form the basis for the future versions.

 CNM version 0.2 does not have a specification, but only exists as an attempt at implementation.
 Version 0.3 is very similar and is well-defined instead.
 CNP 0.2 also lacks a specification and the implementation was incomplete.